Bank of Montreal to bring bankers back to offices on Monday

 Most of Canada's major banks put their return-to-office plans on hold late last year following the resurgence of the Omicron variant.

-Royal Bank of Canada RY.TO, the country's biggest lender, will also vary its return-to-office plans by business and region, and will continue to allow rapid testing as an alternative to vaccinations, a spokesperson said on Wednesday.
+Royal Bank of Canada RY.TO, the country's biggest lender, will also vary its return-to-office plans by business and region, and will continue to allow rapid testing as an alternative to vaccinations in certain circumstances, a spokesperson said on Wednesday.

 Toronto-Dominion Bank TD.TO and Bank of Nova Scotia BNS.TO said they have not updated their plans.